openordu/ordu-ui/src/docs/contributing/standards.md

 1. Topic items in the [public-celtic-encyclopedia](https://github.com/openordu/pce)(PCE) repository must have `index: false` in the frontmatter to avoid build problems.
 1. PCE entries must have a prev and next frontmatter tag.
+1. If you are contributing multiple articles outside of the PCE that go in a list, in addition to prev and next, consider using `index` to correctly order them.